Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Cyclotomic Hecke Algebras

 \section{Cyclotomic Hecke Algebras}

-In \cite{lusztig_coxeter}, Lusztig determined the $G^F$-equivariant endomorphism algebra of $R_T^G(1)$ in the case where $T \subseteq G$ is a Coxeter torus, \emph{i.e.}, a maximal torus of type $[c]$ for some twisted Coxeter element $c$.
-He observed that this algebra could be viewed as a generalized Hecke algebra for the cyclic group $W_{G^F, T^F}$, with parameters given by the eigenvalues of $F$ on $\ur{H}_c^\ast(X_{T \subseteq B}^G)$.
-Soon afterward, in \cite{lusztig_77}, Lusztig determined the algebras $\End_{\bb{C}G^F}(R_L^G(\lambda_q))$ for various $F$-split Levi subgroups $L$ of classical groups $G$ and cuspidal unipotent $\lambda_q$.
-He observed that again, these could be viewed as Hecke algebras for the relative Weyl groups $W_{G^F, L^F}$.
-These calculations were later extended to general $F$-split Levis in \cite{lusztig_78}, and to non-unipotent characters by Howlett--Lehrer in \cite{hl}.
+In~\cite{lusztig_coxeter}, Lusztig determined the $G^F$-equivariant endomorphisms of the representation $\ur{H}_c^\ast(X_{T \subseteq B}^G)$ in the case where $T \subseteq G$ is a \dfemph{Coxeter torus}: a maximal torus of type $[c]$ for some twisted Coxeter element $c$.
+He observed that this Hecke algebra is a $q$-analogue of the group algebra of $W^{G^F}_{T^F}$, with parameters given by the eigenvalues of Frobenius.
+Soon afterward, in~\cite{lusztig_77}, Lusztig determined the corresponding algebras for various unipotent cuspidal pairs arising from $F$-split Levi subgroups of classical groups.
+Again, they turn out to be $q$-analogues of the group algebras of the associated relative Weyl groups.
+Lusztig's calculations were later extended to general $F$-split Levis in~\cite{lusztig_78}, and to non-unipotent characters by Howlett--Lehrer in~\cite{hl}.

-Let $C$ be a complex reflection group of the form $W_{\bbb{G}, \bbb{L}, \lambda}$ for some generic group $\bbb{G}$, integer $e > 0$, and $\Phi_e$-cuspidal pair $(\bbb{L}, \lambda)$, as above.
-In \cite{bm_93} and \cite{bmr}, Brou\'e--Malle--Rouquier study a ring $H_C(\vec{u})$ that only depends on the structure of $C$ as a complex reflection group.
+Let $C$ be a complex reflection group of the form $W^\bbb{G}_{\bbb{L}, \lambda}$ for some generic group $\bbb{G}$, integer $e > 0$, and $\Phi_e$-cuspidal pair $(\bbb{L}, \lambda)$, as in \S\ref{subsec:relative Weyl}.
+In~\cite{bm_93, bmr}, Brou\'e--Malle--Rouquier study a ring $H_C(\vec{u})$ that only depends on the structure of $C$ as a complex reflection group.
 It may be viewed as a multi-parameter version of the Hecke algebras studied in the works above, in which the parameters are also allowed to be as generic as possible.

-In \cite{bm_93}, motivated both by \cite{lusztig_coxeter} and by Brou\'e's Abelian Defect Group Conjecture, Brou\'e--Malle conjectured the existence of a certain specialization of $H_C(\vec{u})$, depending on $\bbb{G}, (\bbb{L}, \lambda)$ and sending its parameters to various powers of a single variable $x$, such that the resulting algebra $H_{\bbb{G}, \bbb{L}, \lambda}(x)$ would itself specialize to the algebras $\End_{\bb{C}L^F}(R_L^G(\lambda_q))$ arising from $\bbb{G}, \bbb{L}, \lambda$ by varying $q$.
-We review their conjectures below, mainly following \cite{bm_93} and \cite{broue}.
+In~\cite{bm_93}, motivated by~\cite{lusztig_coxeter, lusztig_78} and Brou\'e's abelian defect group conjecture~\cite[Ch.\ VI]{broue}, Brou\'e--Malle defined a specialization of $H_{W^\bbb{G}_{\bbb{L}, \lambda}}(\vec{u})$ depending on $\bbb{G}$ and $(\bbb{L}, \lambda)$ and sending its parameters to various rational powers of a single variable $x$.
+They conjectured that the resulting ring $H^\bbb{G}_{\bbb{L}, \lambda}(x)$ specializes, in turn, to all of the $\bbb{G}(q)$-endomorphism algebras arising from the Deligne--Lusztig varieties associated with $\bbb{G}$ and $(\bbb{L}, \lambda)$.
+We review their work below.

-First, we review $H_C(\vec{u})$, following \cite{bmr} and \cite[Ch.\ II--III]{broue}.
+First, we review $H_C(\vec{u})$, following~\cite{bmr} and~\cite[Ch.\ II--III]{broue}.